Y-fast trie: Delete

 Deletions are very similar to insertions.
 One first finds the key k in one of the balanced binary search trees and delete it from this tree T. To ensure that all balanced binary search trees contain O(log M) elements, one merges T with the balanced binary search tree of its successor or predecessor if it contains less than (log M)/4 elements.
 The representatives of the merged trees are removed from the x-fast trie.
 It is possible for the merged tree to contain more than 2 log M elements.
 If this is the case, the newly formed tree is split into two trees of about equal size.
 Next, one picks a new representative for each of the new trees and one inserts these into the x-fast trie.

 Finding the key k takes O(log log M) time.
 Deleting k from a balanced binary search tree that contains O(log M) elements also takes O(log log M) time.
 Merging and possibly splitting the balanced binary search trees takes O(log log M) time.
 Finally, deleting the old representatives and inserting the new representatives into the x-fast trie takes O(log M) time.
 Merging and possibly splitting the balanced binary search tree, however, is done at most once for every O(log M) insertions and deletions.
 Hence, it takes constant amortized time.
 Therefore, deleting a key/value pair takes O(log log M) amortized time.

+Note that if the element we want to delete is a leaf of the X-fast trie, then we put a note saying that this number is here just to separate two binary search trees, and this number will not be returned.
+In this case, the number will not be actually removed.
+This will take O(1) time, and finding the key k takes O(log log M) time.
+Therefore, the time complexity is O(log log M).